PBOC Gold Purchases: Separating Facts from Speculation

 The PBOC, having an incentive to exchange its superfluous USD in the international OTC market for gold, is actually obliged to monetize the gold it buys abroad.
 And when these purchases are transferred to China they will not be disclosed in foreign customs statistics.
-Subsequently, monetary gold imported into China does not go through the SGE – we can see only the non-monetary small gold bars go through the SGE.
-Therefor, all visible gold exports to China, traded over the SGE, are not PBOC purchases in my opinion.
+Subsequently, monetary gold imported into China does not go through the SGE, as only the non-monetary small gold bars go through the SGE.

 For more information on global trade rules for monetary and non-monetary gold, please read my blog post The London Bullion Market And International Gold Trade.

 5) The PBOC would prefer to buy gold in an OTC market, not over an exchange like the SGE.
 The majority of global gold trade is done through the London Bullion Market; the most liquid market there is.
 This is not a central exchange like the COMEX, but an Over The Counter (OTC) market where buyers and sellers connect (electronically) one on one to trade gold without nosy analysts taking notes.
 The gold traded can be Loco London – located in London – or elsewhere.
 The London Bullion Market is ideal for the PBOC, as opposed to the SGE.